Dale Bozzio: Personal life

 During her work with Zappa, she met drummer Terry Bozzio in 1976.
-They married in 1979 after Terry had become a member of the band U.K. They divorced in 1986 with Dale retaining her married name.
+They married in 1979 after Terry had become a member of the band U.K. They divorced in 1986, with Dale retaining her married name.
 She has two children from her marriage to Richard McKenzie.

+In 2009, she was convicted of animal cruelty after several dead and malnourished cats were found at her home in Ossipee, New Hampshire while she was touring with her band; she claimed that the caretaker she had hired to stay at her house did not arrive.
+She was sentenced to 30 days in jail and 250 hours of community service, barred from keeping pets, and ordered to pay a $2700 euthanization bill.